fight233/DThouse_cxd/.github/ISSUE_TEMPLATE/performance-related-questions.md

 ---
 name: Performance-related Questions
-about: Any questions related to TDengine's performance.
+about: Any questions related to DThouse's performance.
 title: ''
 labels: performance
 assignees: ''